Federal Incorporation vs Provincial in Canada

 This is not the case with provincial incorporation.
 When you incorporate your business in a particular province or territory, you are only entitled to operate your business in that jurisdiction and have no name protection outside that province or territory.

-Sure, if you incorporate your business in Ontario, and then want to do business in Manitoba, you can register your Ontario corporation in Manitoba so you can do that (see Extra-Provincial Registration for Corporations), but there's no guarantee that there won’t be other businesses of that name or a similar name operating there - meaning that your company may not be able to operate in that province under your chosen name at all.
+Sure, if you incorporate your business in Ontario, and then want to do business in Manitoba, you can register your Ontario corporation in Manitoba so you can do that, but there's no guarantee that there won’t be other businesses of that name or a similar name operating there - meaning that your company may not be able to operate in that province under your chosen name at all.

 And one more advantage - when you're considering federal incorporation vs. provincial incorporation in Canada, in their Frequently Asked Questions on Federal Incorporation, Corporations Canada points out that federal incorporation has a cachet that provincial incorporation doesn't and gives a company global recognition.